-International students are not eligible for government assistance.
+International students are not eligible for U.S. government assistance.
 International students may receive private funding, such as private educational loans, from a lending institution or bank.
 Lenders may require international students to have a cosigner who is a U.S. citizen or permanent resident.
 Please contact the lending institution for more information on the application process and the terms and conditions of the applicable loans.

-Students must be in an eligible degree or certificate program to receive financial aid.
+Students must be enrolled in an eligible degree or certificate program to receive financial aid.
 Additionally, most financial aid programs require a student to be attending at least half time in eligible units/hours.

-Merit-based aid is awards given without regard to financial need.
+Merit-based aid is given without regard to financial need.
 Merit-based aid is typically awarded based on academic achievements, talents, demographic characteristics, and other criteria.
-Students seeking merit-based aid may apply to outside agencies or contact their program to inquire about availability.
+Students seeking merit-based aid may apply to outside agencies or contact their programs to inquire about availability.
 The Office of Financial Aid does not select recipients for merit-based aid.

 For more information on eligibility and general requirements students must meet, please visit <http://www.llu.edu/students/financial-aid/eligibility.php>.

 Financial aid awards

 If a student is eligible for financial aid, their need may be funded by various sources.
 Students who met the priority funding deadline (March 2, 2020, for the 2020-2021 academic year) were given greatest consideration during the awarding process.
 After the priority funding deadline, most funds are distributed on a first-come, first-served basis due to the limited availability of certain awards.

 Types of aid

 For detailed information on the types of aid available through the Office of Financial Aid, please visit<http://www.llu.edu/students/financial-aid/types-of-aid.php>.

 Aid available to undergraduate students: